Radio Magnetic Indicator

 Some VOR stations have disappeared, and their frequencies and IDs have changed.
 This list is based on data from the Ministry of Land, Infrastructure, Transport and Tourism in 2003, with subsequent revisions.However, there is another issue: what point in time the VOR station data is reflected in MSFS2020.

 I went to see it for myself.
 The Otsu VOR station at the summit of Nyoigatake is no longer transmitting radio waves.
-There was a large structure covered in vegetation.
+There was a large structure covered in plants.
+This appears to be an antenna counterpoise (one of the antenna grounds).

 This circular steel structure is not visible on MSFS, but on top of it you can see 48 white VHF transmitters lined up in a ring shape.